 Combine Your Commute With Exercise

 Sometimes formal exercise isn’t enough, or you just struggle to fit in that run or gym session.
 As a result a good fallback is to make sure you combine your commute with some exercise.
 Sure you might not break into a full of sweat, but every little bit helps.
-Here’s what you can do:
+Even if it just means getting some fresh air before sitting down at your desk all day, it’s still vital to your health.
+A lot of people seem to be using some of the very best electric scooters for commuting, they ensure that you get to work on time whilst still getting some fresh air.
+That option might be ideal if you live in an urban area or if your workplace is too far away to walk.
+Here are some other things that you can do:

 - Walk or ride a bike into work; or if its too far: